 - Tell him to start behaving more like a mature adult if he wants people to take him more seriously.

-How To Do It: Tell him to know how people treat an adult and expect the same.
+How To Do It: Tell them to know how people treat an adult and expect the same.

-Teaching the value of responsibility to your teenager is a key step towards helping him become independent.
+Teaching the value of responsibility to your teenager is a key step towards helping them become self-contained and self-directed.

 - Tell your teen that it is always important to take responsibility for one’s actions.
 People like interacting with those who are responsible and can stand up for themselves.